Drago Gabrić

-Drago Gabrić (born 27 September 1986) is a Croatian professional footballer who plays as a midfielder.
+Drago Gabrić (born 27 September 1986) is a Croatian professional footballer who plays as a midfielder for Croatian side Zagora Unešić.
+He also plays futsal.

 He is a versatile player, able to play on both sides of the field.
-His father, Tonči, is a former Hajduk Split and Rijeka player, and a Croatian international goalkeeper.
+His father, Tonči, was a former Hajduk Split and Rijeka player, and a Croatian international goalkeeper.

 Club career

 Hajduk Split

 Gabrić made his 1.
-HNL debut on 16 September 2006 in a home match against Varteks, replacing double goalscorer Josip Balatinac in the 80th minute.Varteks again proved to be a favoured opponent for Gabrić, with his first Hajduk goal coming against the same side on 17 March 2007.
+HNL debut on 16 September 2006 in a home match against Varteks, replacing double goalscorer Josip Balatinac in the 80th minute.
+Varteks again proved to be a favoured opponent for Gabrić, with his first Hajduk goal coming against the same side on 17 March 2007.
 He scored two further goals by the end of that season, one against Međimurje and the other against Zagreb.

 When Robert Jarni was appointed as head manager of Hajduk, Gabrić became a more prominent member of the first team, managing 23 appearances in the 2007–08 season.
 His side struggled, though, as they finished in fifth place in the league, 30 points behind league champions and fierce rivals Dinamo Zagreb.
 Under Jarni, Gabrić played in a variety of positions al across the midfield and even occasionally in defence.

 After Jarni resigned, Gabrić blossomed under the management of both Goran Vučević and Ante Miše, with both managers using Gabrić in a more advanced role either as a right or left winger or even as a number 10 behind the striker.
 This improved his scoring return, with the player netting eight times in 30 league games in the 2008–09 season.
-In December 2008, Gabrić signed a new three and a half year deal with the club worth a rumoured amount of €180,000 annually.
+In December 2008, Gabrić signed a new three-and-a-half-year deal with the club worth a rumoured amount of €180,000 annually.
 He also received the Heart of Hajduk Award as a result of his performances in the 2007–08 season.